SolidLabResearch/derived-resources-component/derived-index.md

 some of the dependencies are applied after initialization.
 The `ParamSetter` interface and `ParamInitializer` class have been created specifically for this purpose.
 An example of this issue can be seen in the `AuthorizedSelectorParser`.

-## Known issues

-The same issues as the original derived resources apply here.
-The lack of caching might be more impactful here as generally there will be more input resources.